UH System Policies and Procedures

 e.
 Notifies the Fiscal Administrator of all overages and shortages in the fund.
 Prepares the necessary KFS eDocuments to record the cash shortage and/or overage with adhoc approval to the Treasury Officer.

 3. Fiscal Administrator

 a.
-Ensures that the duties of the custodian/alternate are being properly executed.
+Ensures that the duties of the Custodian/Alternate Custodian are being properly executed.

 a.
-Reviews and authorizes all action requests including the approval/disapproval of requests which includes the establishment, decrease, closing, permanent increase, temporary increase, and change in custodian and/or alternate custodian of change funds.
+The Treasury Officer reviews and authorizes all action requests including the approval/disapproval of requests which includes the establishment, decrease, closing, permanent increase, temporary increase, and change in Custodian and/or Alternate Custodian of change funds.

 b.
 Reviews all incidents of change fund overages and shortages.